MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 `totalPaidReceivable` is the number of Gwei we have successfully received in confirmed payments from our debtors during the time the current instance of the Node has been running.
 In the future, this number may become cumulative over more time than just the current Node run.

+`topRecordsOpt` brings records requested by a count stretching from the top the record with the given ordinal number.
+If the table contains fewer records than requested, that many of them is returned.

+`payable` is the part of top records linked to the payable table.
+Contains a list of records.

+`wallet` is a wallet of a Node that we owe to.

+`age` is a number of seconds that elapsed since the balance of our debt to this Node changed the last time.

+`balance` is a number of Wei we owe.

+`pendingPayableHashOpt` is present only sporadically, but signs that we've already attempted to pay the debts recently, but the payment wasn't confirmed yet by our confirmation tools.

+`receivable` is the part of top records linked to the receivable table.
+Contains a list of records.

+`wallet` is a wallet of a Node that owes us money for services we provided to them in the past.

+`age` is a number of seconds that elapsed since the debt that we hold for our debtor changed the last time.

+`balance` is a number of Wei owed to us.

+`customQueryRecordsOpt` answers a more complex query for a certain range of records.
+The response also has two halves, with payable and receivable, with one change to the previous case.
+Here it is possible to ask only about one of them if the other part is not interesting for us.

+`payableOpt` is optional, representing specifically filtered accounts of payable.

+`receivableOpt` is optional, representing specifically filtered accounts of receivable.

+Inner items of both are identical with those that were described at `topRecords`.

 #### `generateWallets`
 ##### Direction: Request